davidheineman/thresh/README.md

     ]
     ```
     In this case `<your_task>` will correspond to the task you are grouped with. *Note: You can preview your changes by setting up [**thresh.tools locally**](#local)!*
 4. Submit a [**pull request**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with your changes!
-Then we will merge with the thresh.tools main branch.
+Then we will merge with the `thresh.tools` main branch.
 Please reach out if you have any questions.

 <a id="language_contribute"></a>

 ### Add Language Support
-Multi-lingual deployment is core to thresh.tools, and we are actively working to add support for more languages.
+Multi-lingual deployment is core to `thresh.tools`, and we are actively working to add support for more languages.
 If you would like to add support for a new language (or revise our existing support), our language templates are located in [**public/lang/**](./public/lang/).
 - To add support for a new language, simply create a new `.yml` using the structure of an [**existing language template**](./public/lang/en.yml).
 - To revise an existing template, simply make changes within the template.